mirceaulinic/mirceaulinic.github.io/_posts/2016-12-01-configuration-management-with-salt-and-napalm.md

 ### Advanced templating

 Yet another benefit of Salt is that you can use inside the template the output of any of the available [execution modules](https://docs.saltstack.com/en/develop/ref/modules/all/index.html).
 As one can easily notice, there are hundreds.
-You can for example extract some information very easily using the [postgres module](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.postgres.html#salt.modules.postgres.psql_query) from a Postgres databse and based on that generate the config etc.
+You can for example extract some information very easily using the [postgres module](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.postgres.html#salt.modules.postgres.psql_query) from a Postgres databse and based on that generate the config etc. [Read more](https://docs.saltstack.com/en/latest/topics/jinja/index.html#calling-salt-functions)

 Inside the template, you can extract the data from the DB in one single line: